Equine Electrolytes FAQs

 Is it better to topdress on feed or add my electrolyte to water?

 The best way to offer an electrolyte is mixed in water.
 Part of replenishing sweat is also replenishing the horse’s hydration or lost water.
 By combining the electrolyte in water and offering it as an electrolyte solution, you get both at the same time.
 This ensures that we get the fastest absorption of both nutrients and water.

-If I have automatic water, is it okay to topdress?
+If I have automatic water, is it OK to topdress on feed?